 With a backdrop of family loss and heartache in both Eric’s and Milly’s families, this movie addresses challenging topics in a heartfelt, uplifting way.
 That being said, parents who decide to watch this movie with their children may want to provide explanations and reassurance throughout.

 Eric’s belief that he can fly is written off by others, but young Milly, based on her experiences, begins to wonder if his belief might actually be true.

-From building large, complex contraptions to soothe herself during meltdowns, to becoming an extremely successful professor of animal science and consultant for the livestock industry, Temple Grandin’s story will absolutely inspire you and your family.
+From building large, complex contraptions to soothe herself during challenging moments, to becoming an extremely successful professor of animal science and consultant for the livestock industry, Temple Grandin’s story will inspire you and your family.

 Her tale is remarkable not simply because she has autism, but because she shares her experiences in a way that emphasizes the dazzling humanity of her condition.